Isaiah 32 - Outline of Isaiah (Book Notes menu page)

 Until the spirit be poured upon us from on high...-

 The Holy Spirit will be poured out upon Israel when they receive Christ Jesus as their King at the beginning of His Millennial Kingdom (v.1,2; Joel 2:27-29).
 Peter quoted Joel's prophecy, in Acts 2:15-21, explaining that the Holy Spirit's coming at Pentecost was like what will occur in the future day when Christ reigns on earth.
 Joel foresaw the working of the Spirit, in the future Kingdom.
-The coming of the Holy Spirit at Pentecost, was similar, although on a smaller scale (affecting a handful of people rather than the whole nation and world).
-Note that Joel also predicted that the outpouring of the Spirit would be preceded by certain events (Joel 2:30,31), which have not yet occurred, since they pertain to the Tribulation period, which precedes the establishment of Christ's earthly Kingdom.
+The coming of the Holy Spirit at Pentecost, was similar, although on a smaller scale (affecting the small group of believers, rather than the whole nation and world).
+Note that Joel also predicted that the outpouring of the Spirit would be preceded by certain events (Joel 2:30-32), which have not yet occurred, since they pertain to the Tribulation period, which precedes the establishment of Christ's earthly Kingdom.

 16 Then judgment {ie., justice} shall dwell in the wilderness,